Shortstack Mississippi

 West Kootenais, B.C.

 The wood for this project was sourced from Kalesnikoff, a mill and mass timber fabricator in interior British Columbia.
-Kalesnikoff both manages their own forestlands, purchases wood from other landowners, and implements timber sales for the BC government through BC Timber Sales.
-The wood for the Shortstack project came from a range of sources throughout the West Kootenay’s of British Columbia.
-In this region, the primary goals of forest management are wildfire risk reduction, pest management (especially for douglas-fir beetle) and economic benefit.
-One of the primary harvests that contributed wood to the Shortstack project was the Akokli Creek Project, which focused on removing douglas-fir trees that had been heavily infested by the doug-fir beetle.
-Trees from these harvests would likely have been in Shortstack’s finished products.
+Kalesnikoff manages their own forestlands, purchases wood from other landowners, and implements timber sales for the BC government through BC Timber Sales.
+The wood for the Shortstack project came from a range of sources throughout the West Kootenay’s of British Columbia, where the primary goals of forest management are wildfire risk reduction, pest management (especially for Douglas-fir Beetle) and economic benefit.
+The Akokli Creek Project focused on removing Douglas-fir trees that were heavily infesting with Douglas-fir Beetle and exemplifies Kalesnikoff’s approach to forest management.
+Without log segregation, it is impossible to confirm which buildings these trees are part of, but the timing of this harvest makes it a likely contributor to Shortstack Mississippi.

 What was created: